 FedLine Access to Reserve Bank Services

-The Federal Reserve Banks continued to improve the efficiency, effectiveness, and security of information technology (IT) services and operations in 2017.
-Led by the Federal Reserve's National IT organization, the System made significant progress in addressing the challenges outlined in its IT Strategic Plan.
-Elements of the plan focus on IT productivity, simplicity, accountability, and stewardship across the System.
-Several specific initiatives under the plan also strengthened information security.
-National IT continues to guide the plan's implementation and tracks progress toward the plan's goals.
-This effort is scheduled to be completed in 2020.
+The improvement of the efficiency, effectiveness, and security of information technology (IT) services and operations continued to be a central focus of the Federal Reserve Banks.
+Led by the Federal Reserve's National IT organization, the 2016–2020 IT System Strategy continued to mature to enhance the delivery of IT services and better support the Federal Reserve business strategies.
+Elements of the plan focus on IT productivity, simplicity, accountability, and stewardship across the Reserve Banks.
+Several specific initiatives under the strategy also strengthened the System's information security posture.
+National IT continues to guide the strategy's implementation and track progress toward the strategy's goals and will refresh the effort in 2020.

-Under the direction of the Office of the Chief Information Security Officer, the Reserve Banks remained vigilant about their cybersecurity posture, investing in risk-mitigation initiatives and programs and continuously monitoring and safeguarding their operations against cybersecurity risks.
-The Federal Reserve implemented several cybersecurity initiatives that strengthen identity access management, enhance its abilities to detect and respond to cyber incidents, reduce the risk of insider threats, and continue to improve its continuous monitoring capabilities for critical assets.
+The Reserve Banks remained vigilant about their cybersecurity posture, investing in risk-mitigation initiatives and programs and continuously monitoring and assessing cybersecurity risks to operations and protecting systems and data.
+The Federal Reserve implemented several cybersecurity initiatives that enhanced identity and access management capabilities; enhanced the ability to respond to evolving cybersecurity threats with agility, decisiveness, and speed by streamlining decision making during a cybersecurity incident; and continue to improve continuous monitoring capabilities of critical assets.

 Examinations of the Federal Reserve Banks

-The combined financial statements of the Reserve Banks as well as the financial statements of each of the 12 Reserve Banks are audited annually by an independent public accounting firm retained by the Board of Governors.10 In addition, the Reserve Banks are subject to oversight by the Board of Governors, which performs its own reviews.
+The combined financial statements of the Reserve Banks as well as the financial statements of each of the 12 Reserve Banks are audited annually by an independent public accounting firm retained by the Board of Governors.15 In addition, the Reserve Banks are subject to oversight by the Board of Governors, which performs its own reviews (see box 2).

 The Reserve Banks use the 2013 framework established by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) to assess their internal controls over financial reporting, including the safeguarding of assets.
-Within this framework, the management of each Reserve Bank annually provides an assertion letter to its board of directors that confirms adherence to COSO standards.
+The management of each Reserve Bank annually provides an assertion letter to its board of directors that confirms adherence to COSO standards.

-The Board's reviews of the Reserve Banks include a wide range of off-site and on-site oversight activities, conducted primarily by its Division of Reserve Bank Operations and Payment Systems.
-Division personnel monitor on an ongoing basis the activities of each Reserve Bank, National IT, and the System's Office of Employee Benefits (OEB).
-They conduct a comprehensive on-site review of each Reserve Bank and OEB at least once every three years and review National IT, the System Open Market Account (SOMA), and Fedwire annually.
+The Board's reviews of the Reserve Banks include a wide range of oversight activities, conducted primarily by its Division of Reserve Bank Operations and Payment Systems.
+Division personnel monitor, on an ongoing basis, the activities of each Reserve Bank, National IT, and the System's Office of Employee Benefits (OEB).
+The oversight program identifies the most strategically important Reserve Bank current and emerging risks and defines specific approaches to achieve a comprehensive evaluation of the Reserve Banks' controls, operations, and management effectiveness.

 - determine whether the New York Reserve Bank, while conducting the related transactions and associated controls, complies with the policies established by the Federal Open Market Committee (FOMC); and